MartinDeanMoriarty/WormRacer/README.md

 Use `arrow keys` to move your worm.
 Collect food and try to lure other clients into collisions by leading them towards your tail.

 ## <a name="conditions"></a> Conditions
-The server will wait for exactly two players to connect.
+The server will wait for predefined number of clients to connect.
 The game ends when any player's worm "collides" with another player's worms tail, a wall or their own tail.
 After a collision, you will be prompted to start a new game.

 ## <a name="tech-stack"></a> Tech Stack
 - **Node.js**: Runtime environment for server-side code execution and for handling the client as well.